[ Printer Friendly Version ] [ Report Abuse ]

 “Salem Witches.”
 I said, shoveling mashed potatoes into my mouth.

 “Ooh, really?”
 She asked, getting excited.
 “I heard it’s really historical!
 There are two big buildings, right?
 And it’s kind of like Hogwarts, only not as old—”

 “Salem’s actually kind of modern.”
 I interrupted, suppressing a laugh at the way her face fell.
 “They didn’t have enough students coming, so they downsized to one building and converted the other into an indoor Quidditch stadium.
 No more weather getting in the way of a match.”
 I smiled.
 The Quidditch stadium at Salem had been one of my favorite places.
-I didn’t play for the team, but I loved the game.
-I was pretty good at strategizing for it, too.
-I had been head strategist for the team at Salem.
-I wondered if they would miss me now that I was gone.
+I didn’t play for any team, but I loved to fly.

 “Oh.”
 Rose said shortly, looking disappointed.